millicast/Millicast-Java-SDK-Android-Sample-App-in-Java/README.md

 # Run the SA
 1. Before running the SA, it is recommended to populate the Millicast credentials in the Constants.java file.
     - It is also possible to enter or change the credentials when the SA is running, at the Settings - Millicast page.
+    - When a credential is different from what is currently applied in the SDK, it is highlighted in grey.
 1. On AS, click on the "Run 'app'" button to run the SA on the device of your choice.

 # Provide required App permissions